 Dr. Stevens is also heard as host of the CMDA Healthwise Public Service Announcements, which address general health and bioethical issues.
 CMDA members hear him as the host of the popular Christian Doctor’s Digest audio magazine, which has featured national leaders such as Kay Arthur, John Stonestreet, Jim Cymbala, Newt Gingrich and Luis Lugo.

 Dr. Stevens holds degrees from Asbury College and the University of Louisville School of Medicine and is board certified in family medicine.
 He earned a master’s degree in bioethics from Trinity International University in 2002 and has served on the boards of Asbury University and World Gospel Mission.
 He is a fellow of the Biotechnology Policy Council of the Wilberforce Forum and helped found the National Embryo Donation Center.
-Dr. Stevens and his wife Jody have a son, Jason, and two daughters, Jessica and Stacy, and nine grandchildren, all of who are involved in domestic or international healthcare ministry.
+Dr. Stevens and his wife Jody have a son, Jason, and two daughters, Jessica and Stacy, and eleven grandchildren, all of who are involved in domestic or international healthcare ministry.